 The first segment of the OP_RETURN data payload MUST be set to the string literal BSVDID.

 The second segment of the OP_RETURN payload MUST be set to identityCode.

 The third segment of the OP_RETURN data payload MUST be set to string literal 1 (numerical digit 1).

+Implementations MAY add more segments for their own use.